-Learning how to purl stitches is really simple to do – once you have practised the basic knit stitch, then you will be ready to purl.
+Learning how to knit the purl stitch is really simple to do – once you have practised the basic knit stitch, then you will be ready to purl.

 This is usually the second stitch a newbie knitter learns how to do.